SokeBiz/Calculator/README.md

 # Calculator
-This is a Calculator for simple arithmetic built using vanilla JS
+This is a Calculator for simple arithmetic built using vanilla JS.